AbdelOuery/restaurant-reservation-microservices/README.md

 }
 ```

 We could also test every service directly using Swagger UI.

 - Restaurant Service: http://localhost:8081/swagger-ui/index.html
 - Reservation Service: http://localhost:8083/swagger-ui/index.html

-### Test Scenario
+### Reservation Test Scenario

-I have inserted some sample data comprising of some restaurants and tables in the **restaurant-service**, the can make a reservation by calling the **reservation-service** endpoint
+I have inserted some sample data comprising of some restaurants and tables in the **restaurant-service**, the user can make a reservation by calling the **reservation-service** endpoint, we can then call other endpoints to confirm or cancel the restaurant.

 ## Architecture & Technical decisions